mercadopago/cart-magento/1.6.x-1.9.x/README.md

 The products to buy with this payment modality can only be simple products and virtual products.
 With this payment method, the customer authorizes MercadoPago to make a frequent payment.
 After that, the customer can cancel, pause or resume a recurring payment.
 This functionality can be enabled/disabled from plugin configuration.

 **Returns and Cancellations between MercadoPago and Magento**

 This feature synchronizes orders between MercadoPago and Magento.
-Returns and cancellations made from Magento are reflected in MercadoPago and vice versa.
+Returns and cancellations made from Magento are synchronised in MercadoPago and vice versa.
-On store administration the returns can be enabled/disabled.
+Returns can be enabled/disabled within Magento admin panel.
-Also, you can define the maximum amount of partial refunds on the same order and the maximum amount of days until refund is not accepted.
+You can also define the maximum amount of partial refunds on the same order and the maximum amount of days until refund is not accepted by using Magento admin panel.

 **Configurable success page**

-This feature allows configure the success page to which Magento redirects once the customer made a payment with MercadoPago.
+This feature allows to configure the success page to which Magento redirects the customer once a payment was made with MercadoPago.
-On store administration, you can select between success page from MercadoPago or standard page from Magento (checkout/success).
+Within Magento admin panel, you can select between success page from MercadoPago or standard page from Magento (checkout/success).

 **Installments calculator**

-This feature adds an instalment calculator into the Magento pages.
+This feature allows to add an installment calculator within Magento pages.
-It can be enabled/disabled from the add-on configuration.
+It can be enabled/disabled from the Magento admin panel.
-The calculator can be visualized in product page, in the cart page, or in both pages.
+The calculator can be visualized within product, cart, or both pages.
 The customer can use the intallment calculator to see the financing options available and the final amount to be paid.

 *Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru, Uruguay and Venezuela*

-**Two card payments in custom checkout**
+**Split payments in custom checkout**

-This feature allows customer to split Custom Checkout payments between two cards.
+This feature allows customer to split Custom Checkout payments by using two different cards.
 This payment modality behaves in the same way as the equivalent payment mode in the classic checkout.
-This functionality can also be enabled/disabled from plugin configuration.
+This functionality can also be enabled/disabled from Magento plugin configuration.

 **Debug Mode in custom checkout**